HongyangLL/M3-JEPA/README.md

 ## 📢 Optimization & Release Status ##

-We are currently optimizing it for improved readability and maintainability in preparation for an upcoming release.
+We are currently optimizing M3-JEPA code for improved readability and maintainability in preparation for an upcoming release.
 Follow our progress in Issues or Commits.
 Stay tuned for a polished release soon! 🧹

 This project provides a distributed training pipeline for a M3-JEPA model using PyTorch.